 As is often the case with cats, Barbara didn’t find the cats that needed her; rather, the cats found her.

-Now, the rescue have over 30 cats currently in their care, who are split between Barbara’s house and two foster homes.
+Now, the rescue has more than 30 cats, who are split between Barbara’s house and two foster homes.

 “In the first lockdown, it was very hard to get any cats neutered or spayed, unless they had an underlying condition so they could go in to be treated for that and then be neutered at the same time.
 But now, our vets are amazing, and they’ll always save me some spaces each week to be able to get our cats neutered.
 So, this lockdown hasn’t been as hard as the first one.”